bosun-monitor/bosun/docs/system_configuration.md

 Example: `EnableSave = true`

 ### ReloadEnabled
 `ReloadEnabled` sets if reloading of the rule configuration should be enabled.
 If `EnableSave` is `true`, then reloading gets enabled regardless of this setting.
-Reloads can be triggered via the API by (TODO: Document the reload web api).
+Reloads can be triggered via [`/api/reload` in the REST API](/api#apireload) as well.

 Example:
 `EnableSave = true`